 Using a polymeric formula, this compound turns sound waves into heat.
 Damping compound does not block, absorb, or diffuse sound; instead, it acts as a sound dampening system when installed between two firm soundproofing materials, like drywall, mass loaded vinyl, plywood, cement board, or other common building materials.

-Noise-reducers made of damping compound are highly effective, economical, but they must fill every square inch between layers of hard material that are then screwed together to be as effective as possible.
+Noise-reducers made of damping compounds are highly effective, economical, but they must fill every square inch between layers of hard material that are then screwed together to be as effective as possible.
 The two layers are combined to create a thicker, heavier layer that is more soundproof.

 Polyurethane-based soundproof foam panels create open cells on their surface and within the panel.
 Polyurethane-based panels create open cells across their surface area, as well as within the panel.
 During the penetration of sound waves, these open cells act to absorb the sound waves.
-In addition to fiberglass acoustic tiles, you can also obtain acoustic tiles that block sounds better (particularly low-frequency sounds), but cost more.
+In addition to fiberglass acoustic tiles, you can also obtain acoustic tiles that block sounds better (particularly low-frequency sounds) but cost more.

 Among the pattern styles available in soundproof foam panels are the classic egg carton, pyramids, waves, mazes, and simple lines.
 No matter how the foam pattern is arranged, its soundproofing abilities are impacted by its thickness rather than its shape.
 Ideally, one or two inches should be sufficient for mid-range and high-range frequencies.
 Thick panels are best for low-range frequencies.
 Alternatively, you can choose any pattern you like.

-Due to their sound-absorbing qualities, they not only deaden room sounds, but also prevent noise from escaping from one room to another.
+Due to their sound-absorbing qualities, they not only deaden room sounds but also prevent noise from escaping from one room to another.
 You also can get special ceiling tiles that are ideal for blocking noise emanating from a basement.

 Soundproofing floors is primarily achieved with floor underlayment.
 If you use high-quality underlayment, you will be cushioning the floor from within, as well as filling any empty spaces so that sounds don’t echo into the room below.